awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwet.md

 ## Step 1: Create the Lambda Function<a name="cwet_step_2"></a>

- In this procedure, you will create a simple Lambda function to serve as a target for Amazon ECS event stream messages\.
+In this procedure, you create a simple Lambda function to serve as a target for Amazon ECS event stream messages\.

 1. Open the AWS Lambda console at [https://console\.aws\.amazon\.com/lambda/](https://console.aws.amazon.com/lambda/)\.